Alternative Proteins Are Here to Stay

 Alternative proteins have been one of the few success stories to rise from the ashes of the pandemic economy.
 According to Bloomberg Intelligence, sales of plant-based dairy and meat alternatives surged past $29 billion in 2020 and could climb as high as $162 billion by 2030, assuming nearly 8% of the global protein market.

-The market’s already produced media darlings such as Beyond Meat, Impossible Foods, and Oatly, while newer startups such as BlueNalu edge closer to prime time.
+The market’s already produced media darlings such as Beyond Meat, Impossible Foods, and newer startups such as BlueNalu Inc.

 “The world needs to find new solutions for feeding our future generations,” BlueNalu President & CEO Lou Cooperhouse explained.
 “Consumers demand food products that embrace sustainability and other benefits, and the food industry is rapidly developing great-tasting products that meet their desires and expectations while supporting the well-being of people and our planet.
 In fact, ‘alternative’ proteins could become ‘conventional’ in the not-so-distant future.
-Consulting firm AT Kearney projects that alternative meats might make up 60% of global meat consumption by 2040, signaling significant industry growth in the next 20 years, and a total transformation of our protein supply chain.”
+AT Kearney projects alternative meats might make up 60% of global meat consumption by 2040.
+This represents a total transformation of our protein supply chain.”

-Consumers clearly love these new products, whether they’re driven by health concerns, the desire for a more diverse diet, or worries about sustainability.
-And legacy food and beverage manufacturers such as Nestlé – among others – have taken notice, leveraging their scale and resources to stake a claim in the emerging market niche.
+Consumer love these products, whether its health concerns, the desire for a more diverse diet, or sustainability concerns.
+And legacy food and beverage manufacturers such as Nestlé have noticed.

 “Although plant-based products have seen immense growth over recent years, primarily driven by health and eco-conscious shoppers, the global pandemic has widened the appeal of meat-alterative products further still,” Olivier Chevalier, senior product manager of functional proteins at Beneo told IngredientsFirst.
 “As more mainstream consumers make changes to their diets to promote their long-term health and reduce their impact on the planet, there has been a recent upsurge in shoppers planning to include more plant-based foods into their diets, as a result of COVID-19.”